visualglitch91/SchildiChat-android/FEATURES.md

 - Smaller compose area (as before Element 1.0.12)
 - Compose area: emoji button on the left, attachments button on the right (flipped compared to Element, but what most other messengers do, thus more familiar to most users)
 - Setting to re-alert for new messages even if there's still an old notification for that room
+- Setting to hide start call buttons from the room's toolbar

 - Branding (name, app icon, links)
 - Show a toast instead of a snackbar after copying text, in order to not block the input area right after copying